-3 As at 31 March 2017 and as detailed in Resolute's WGEA report.
+As at 31 March 2018 and as detailed in Resolute's WGEA Report

-Measurable Objective Activity During Year To engage consultants that support and promote the Company's diversity and inclusion policy.
-The Company has specifically requested recruiters present a diverse range of candidates.
-To ensure that candidate lists for permanent employee positions are suitably qualified and where possible recognisably diverse by age, sex or ethnicity.
-25% of Australian appointments were female.
-(Excluding African nationals).
+Measurable Objective Activity During Year ended 30 June 2018 To seek to engage where possible consultants and contractors that support and promote the Company's diversity and inclusion policy.
+The Company has specifically requested that recruiters present a diverse range of candidates.
+The Diversity and Inclusion Policy is available on the Resolute web page and included in the Resolute Corporate Services Induction.
+To ensure that candidate lists for permanent employee positions are suitably qualified and where possible recognisably diverse by age, sex and/or ethnicity.
+20% of Australian appointments were female.
 The Company is focused on attracting a diverse range of candidates.
-To build on the candidate pool, we have recently sponsored students at the Women in Mining WA Summit.
+There was an improvement in female representation reported to WGEA as stated above with an improvement of overall representation as at 31 March 2017 to 2018 from 19.8% to 21.3%.
 To consider diversity when reviewing Board succession plans with the aim to have gender representation and diversity.
-There was one female Board appointment made during the 2016/2017 year.
-Yasmin Broughton was appointed to the Board in June 2017.
+There was no turnover within the Board during the year ended 30 June 2018, with female representation on the Board remaining at 16.6%.
+Ms Sabina Shugg was appointed to the Board as Non-Executive Director on 7 September 2018 and Mr Bill Price will retire from the Board prior to the Company's Annual General Meeting in October 2018.